 Solution on the protocol level: instead of using his commonly known public key the sender chooses a new key pair for every encrypted message that is sent out.
 He uses the new private key to calculate a common secret key for communication with the recipient and encrypts accordingly.
-After that, he sends out the message along with the new public key to his partner.
+After that, he sends out the message along with the new public key7 to his partner.
 At reception the public key can be used together with the recipient's private key to get the common secret key and decrypt the message.
-(If you have ever heard of asymmetric crypto using the
+(If you have ever heard of asymmetric crypto using the ElGamal-style encryption system: that is a special case of what we just discussed.

-$^{7}$ that is why this modification of Diffie-Hellman key exchange can not be used for stenography with public keys, see $\S4.1.2$
+$^{^{7}}$ that is why this modification of Diffie-Hellman key exchange can not be used for stenography with public keys, see §4.1.2

-ElGamal-style encryption system: that is a special case of what we just discussed.
 Elegiacal uses modular multiplication as the symmetric encryption routine in the hybrid encryption system laid out here.
-[ElGa\85][Schn\96, p 478]):
+[ElGa_85][Schn_96, p 478]):